Baking with Prism Tunneling

 | Start All | tezbake start |

-tezbakecommands should be executed on the controller machine (usually the machine hosting the signer).
-Configuration edits (app.json) should be performed on their respective machines (Node, DAL, or Signer).
+tezbakecommands should be executed on the controller machine (usually the machine hosting the signer)- Configuration edits (

 Overview